asif-iqbal-munna/rucksacks/README.md

 - Cors
 - dotenv

-# Some Funtionalities Of The website
+# Some Functionalities Of The website

 - This website has firebase authentication for users' registration and login with email and password
-- CRUD operatin is done by axios.
-You can add order, manage orders, approve orders, also delete order. you can also add products and review.
+- CRUD operations are done by Axios.
+You can add orders, manage orders, approve orders, also delete the order. you can also add products and reviews.
-- All forms in this site is handled by react hook form designed with MUI.
+- All forms in this site is handled by react-hook-form designed with MUI.
 - It's responsive both for mobile and tablet devices.
-There is a lot scope for improvement
+There is a lot of scope for improvement
-- Routing system is implemented with react router.
-Has specific route for admin authenticated JWT token in the server side if any admin request send.
+- Routing system is implemented with react-router.
+Has specific route for admin authenticated JWT token in the server-side if any admin request send.

 ### Test Admin Route
 with email admin@admin.com